junchaoIU/LLM-generated-Text-Detection/README.md

 ¹ University of Macau

 ## News
-* [2023.10.11] : We release 8k LLM-generated Chinese Essays using simple prompt from LLMs including gpt-3.5-turbo, chatglm2-6b, Qwen-14B-Chat and Baichuan2-13B-Chat.
 * [2023.10.07] : We start **Chinese LLM-generated Essay Detection** Project.
 * [2023.05.01] : We began to explore the topic of LLM-generated Text Detection.

 ## Overview

-## Acknowledgement
-* [[CSL: A Large-scale Chinese Scientific Literature Dataset](https://aclanthology.org/2022.coling-1.344/)]: We are grateful to authors of CSL for their generous contribution, and our human-written chinese essay are sampled from the CSL.

 ## Contributing